1. What is an EXISTS subquery?

 only checks for the presence of rows, not their actual values.

-12. How do I use EXISTS
+12. How do I use EXISTS with aggregate functions?

-You can use EXISTS
+You can use EXISTS in combination

 with aggregate functions within the subquery.
 For example, you might want to